 On this page:

-Personal Insolvency Agreements (PIA's) release you from unsecured debts once you complete your obligations under the agreement.
-However you may need to pay certain types of debts.
+A personal insolvency agreement (PIA) releases you from most of your unsecured debts once you complete your obligations under the agreement.
+However, you may need to pay certain types of debts.

 An unsecured debt is not tied to specific property like a house or car.